-In Fig. (2) we have showed some examples where an image segmentation algorithm produces unsatisfactory results.
-This is because these input images have curve patterns that do not fit the region assumptions.
-Much improved results are obtained on these images when the curve processes are modeled explicitly, as we shall see in this section.
+In Fig. 2 we have showed some examples where image segmentation algorithm produces unsatisfactory results because these input images have curve patterns that do not fit the region assumptions.
+Much improved results are obtained on these images when the curve processes are modeled explicitly, as we shall show in this section.